abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 1. [Fast Sudoku Solver in Haskell #1: A Simple Solution]
 2. [Fast Sudoku Solver in Haskell #2: A 200x Faster Solution]
+3. [Fast Sudoku Solver in Haskell #3: Picking the Right Data Structures]

 Discuss this post on [r/haskell].